lilanxiao/Rotated_IoU/readme.md

     python demo.py --loss giou      # default
     python demo.py --loss diou

 Both losses need the smallest enclosing box of two boxes.
-Note there are two different choices to determin the enclosing box.
+Note there are different choices to determin the enclosing box.

 1. axis-aligned box: the enclosing box is axis-aligned.
 This version is simple and fast but theortically non-optimal.
-2. rotated box: the enclosing box is rotated as well.
-The size of rotated enclosing box can be calculated using [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis).
-In the demo, this version brings better result (higher mean IoU on validation set).
-But this version computationally more expensive due to the eigen-vector computation.
+2. rotated box (approximated): the enclosing box is rotated as well.
+The size of rotated enclosing box can be estimated using [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis).
+The calculation if relatively simple but the result is not accurate.
+In the demo, this methode seems work well.
+3. rotated box (accurate): real smallest [enclosing bounding box](https://en.wikipedia.org/wiki/Minimum_bounding_box).
+The brutal force search is used to get the minimum bounding box, the computational cost is high.

 The two type of enclosing box can be chosen with:

-    python demo.py --enclosing aligned      # default. computationally cheap python demo.py --enclosing pca          # computationally expensive
+    python demo.py --enclosing aligned      # simple and naive python demo.py --enclosing pca          # approximated smallest python demo.py --enclosing smallest     # [default]. smallest.

 ## Acknowledgement
 The idea of calculating intersection area is inspired by this paper: